OlofH2/Before-Fab-Academy/docs/Website.md

     With Greenshot you can take screenshots to document everything.
 You can download it [here](https://getgreenshot.org/).

+!!! example "A quick screenshot"

+    When you hold down the **Shift key** and the **Windows key** and click on the letter **S** a window pops up where you can choose quickly if you want to take a screenshot of the whole screen or just a part of the screen.

 <label for="ImageMagick">ImageMagick Command for compressing photos:</label>